-FAC chatted to Michael 'Meek' Somerville to find out what beatboxing is all about, his thoughts on the 2017 Irish Championships, and the plan for the future of the Irish scene.
+Michael 'Meek' Somerville on what beatboxing is all about, his thoughts on the 2017 Irish Championships, and the plan for the future of the Irish scene.

 What’s the craic Mick Somerville?
 When did you start beatboxing?